 Step 6.
 Obtain a certified copy of the QDRO.

-Once the QDRO has been signed by a Judge, you should obtain several certified copies of the QDRO and send one to us.
+Once the QDRO has been signed by a Judge, you should obtain several certified copies of the QDRO.
 A certified copy is one which bears the original signature and seal of the clerk of the Court.
 A certified copy usually may be obtained from the clerk of the State Divorce Court for a few dollars.
 You must also send a certified copy to the Plan for final approval, acceptance and payment.